Franky1/Streamlit-Selenium/README.md

     1. `chrome & chromedriver`
     2. `chromium & chromedriver`
     3. `firefox & geckodriver`
-- Unfortunately in the default Debian Buster apt package repositories, not all of these packages are available.
+- Unfortunately in the default Debian Bullseye apt package repositories, not all of these packages are available.
 If we want an installation from the default repositories, only `chromium & chromedriver` is left.
-  - *This information is maybe outdated, because Debian Bullseye seems to be the current distribution running on Streamlit Cloud*
-- To make this repository cross-platform, the Windows 10 chromedriver is stored here in the root folder as well.
-Be aware, that the version of this chromedriver `ChromeDriver 89.0.4389.23` must match the version of your installed Chrome browser.
-The chromedriver may be outdated. `PS: This information is outdated, always download the latest chromedriver version for Windows yourself`.
+- To make this repository cross-platform, the Windows 10 chromedriver must be stored here in the root folder or add to the PATH.
+Be aware, that the version of this chromedriver must match the version of your installed Chrome browser.
 - The chromedriver has a lot of options, that can be set.
 It may be necessary to tweak these options on different platforms to make headless operation work smoothly.
 - The deployment to Streamlit Cloud has unfortunately failed sometimes in the past.
 A concrete cause of the error or an informative error message could not be identified.
 Currently it seems to be stable during deplyoment.